Go From Beginner to Pro: Surf Lessons in Bude, Cornwall

 Thurso East, Scotland

-Thurso East is more famous for its perfect barrels than sheer size, but during certain swells, the northern coastline of Scotland can produce surprisingly powerful surf.
+Thurso East is more famous for its perfect barrels than sheer size.
+During certain swells, the northern coastline of Scotland can produce surprisingly powerful surf.
 The raw, cold energy of the North Atlantic adds a unique edge to big wave riding in these waters.

 What Makes Big Wave Riding So Challenging?